Beto O'Rourke makes 2020 White House bid official with wee-hours announcement

 Three-term Rep. Beto O'Rourke, D-Texas, noted for his Bobby Kennedy resemblance, Jack Kerouac-style road trips, stream-of-consciousness ramblings and an oh-so-close bid to topple Texas Sen. Ted Cruz last year, ended months of speculation by announcing a White House bid in a video he sent to supporters sometime in the wee hours of Thursday morning.

 "Amy and I are happy to share with you that I’m running to serve you as the next president of the United States of America," O'Rourke said.
 "This is a defining moment of truth for this country and for every single one of us.
-The challenges we face right now, the interconnected crises in our democracy, and our climate have never been greater.”
+The challenges we face right now, the interconnected crises in our democracy and our climate, have never been greater.”

 2020 DEMOCRATIC PRESIDENTIAL HOPEFULS TO TAKE STAGE AT SXSW; BETO O'ROURKE TO ATTEND FILM PREMIERE ABOUT FAILED SENATE BID